fadyehabamer/DOTNET-COURSE/Day-19/new.md

 - **Doctor Details Page**: Shows detailed information about a specific doctor.
 - **Make Appointment Page**: Allows users to make an appointment with a doctor.
 - **Appointment Page**: Lists all the appointments made.
+- **Edit Doctor Page**: Allows editing the details of a specific doctor.
+- **Delete Doctor**: Allows deleting a doctor from the database.

 ## Technologies Used